 What is Festival of Triangles?

-Festival of Triangles is a triangle themed maths week led by you and your colleagues.
+Created for primary schools, Festival of Triangles is a triangle themed maths week.
 It involves a series of teacher-led, classroom based activities, culminating in an after school or weekend community finale event to which parents, carers, children and teachers are invited.

 At the finale event, children’s work is assembled into a giant mathematical structure, while parents and children carry out more creative maths activities.